Dennis Muilenburg is chairman of the board, president and chief executive officer of The Boeing Company.

 Muilenburg became chairman of the board in March 2016, chief executive officer in July 2015 and president in December 2013.

 Until July 2015, Muilenburg served as vice chairman, president and chief operating officer of Boeing, where he supported the company’s aerospace business operations and focused on specific growth enablers, including important global relationships, leadership initiatives and development program performance.

 Before that, Muilenburg served as president and chief executive officer of Boeing Defense, Space & Security (BDS).

 Earlier, Muilenburg was president of BDS’s Global Services & Support business, vice president and general manager of the Boeing Combat Systems division, and program manager for Future Combat Systems.
 Prior to that, he served as vice president of Programs & Engineering for Boeing Air Traffic Management and director of Weapon Systems for the proposed Boeing Joint Strike Fighter aircraft.
 He also held program management and engineering positions on F-22, Airborne Laser, High Speed Civil Transport and the Condor reconnaissance aircraft, among others.

 Muilenburg, who joined Boeing in 1985, spent the first 15 years of his career in the Puget Sound region of Washington, where he held a number of program management and engineering positions in support of both the commercial airplanes and defense businesses.

-Muilenburg is a member of the board of directors of Caterpillar Inc., the U.S.-China Business Council, the Congressional Medal of Honor Foundation and FIRST (For Inspiration and Recognition of Science & Technology).
-He also is chairman of the Aerospace Industries Association (AIA) board of governors and a current AIA executive committee member.
+Muilenburg is a member of the board of directors of Caterpillar Inc., the U.S.-China Business Council, the Congressional Medal of Honor Foundation, Northwestern Memorial Hospital and FIRST (For Inspiration and Recognition of Science & Technology).
+He is past chairman of the Aerospace Industries Association (AIA) board of governors and a current AIA executive committee member.
 He also is an executive committee member of Business Roundtable, an association of chief executive officers of leading U.S. companies.
-He also serves on the boards of trustees for the National World War II Museum and Washington University (St. Louis).
+He serves on the boards of trustees for the National World War II Museum and Washington University (St. Louis).

 He is a fellow of the American Institute of Aeronautics and Astronautics (AIAA) and the Royal Aeronautical Society.

 A native of Iowa, Muilenburg holds a bachelor's degree in aerospace engineering and an honorary doctor of science degree from Iowa State University as well as a master's degree in aeronautics and astronautics from the University of Washington.